Website & blogs © Louis Kraft 2013-2020

 I’ve discussed cracked skulls and trips to the emergency room, I’ve detailed the perfect storm that resulted in me continuing walk our earth, and I’m not repeating this here.
 (If interested see: Louis Kraft perfect storm and the Sand Creek Massacre).

 I’m not going to tell about this book, except to say that it is one of the best books I’ve ever written.
 The reviews have been kind.
-Unfortunately I’ve not had time to place a page on the website for the book (hopefully in 2019), but when I do I’ll share some of them.
-A number of the reviews state that it would make a good film or mini-series.
-This said, beware if you decide to read it for there is extreme violence, as well as sexual intimacy, and a darkness that at times is overwhelming, and would give the story an extreme “R” rating if ever produced as a film (perhaps higher depending upon the script and director).
+If you want to see some background on the book, along with a few of the reviews, see: Books 2/The Discovery tab.
+Believe it or not, a number of the reviews state that it would make a good film or mini-series.
+This said, beware if you decide to read it for there is extreme violence, as well as sexual intimacy, and a darkness that at times is overwhelming, and would give the story an extreme “R” rating if ever produced as a film (perhaps stronger depending upon the script and director).
 A good friend, Tom Eubanks, read about 30 pages and stopped.
 He told me he knew where book was going.
 All I can say is that he was clueless, for the two leading players are on the book cover and he never met the newborn as an adult, and that is where the medical, judicial, intense character-study thriller begins.
 Begins. … BTW, the title is misleading while being dead on target. (art and book cover design © Louis Kraft 2016)

 This said, my time has been questionable ever since I made a habit of cracking the back of my skull open.
 Other than a partnership on The Discovery with Robert S. Goodman that began at the time I needed to pay for a surgery that I didn’t know about until after the fact (oh yeah LK has gone from someone with wads of cash in his pockets to someone who picks up bottles on the street).
 This began in 2012 by my choice.
 At that time I endured a practice that was totally illegal, totally unethical, and yet a manager I saw only three times in my life not only backed the policy he salivated while supporting it.
 I doubt that I will ever write about it (although it is well documented; perhaps I should add it to my archive in Santa Fe).
 Alas, today truth in the USA is a dangerous thing to share.
 Money almost always wins out.